fmease/rruxwry/README.md

 ### `--cross-crate`

-Very useful for rapidly reproducing or debugging [rustdoc *cross-crate re-exports* issues][x-crate-reexport-bugs].
+Very useful for rapidly reproducing and debugging [rustdoc *cross-crate re-exports* issues][x-crate-reexport-bugs].
 *rrustdoc* reduces the number of steps from many to just two:

 1. Creating a single file `file.rs`,